top of page

 In 1992, Theatre Ariel commissioned its first outreach program OLD TALES/NEW SPARKS, an interactive story theatre production adapted from classic folk legends and Yiddish folktales, OLD TALES, was seen by over 10,000 children, parents and grandparents throughout the Delaware Valley, New Jersey and New York City.

-The Theatre Ariel Touring Adult repertoire included performances of either short programs of ten-minute plays revolving around a theme (such as Women in Judaism, Ritual and Life, Jewish Identity and Contemporary Midrash), theatrical readings of Israeli and Jewish Literary works and full-length plays including 10 Imaginings of Sarah and Hagar, a biblical midrash.
+In 1994, Theatre Ariel created ARIELPROV, an improv troupe that used improvisation and socio-drama to explore Jewish Identity & Values, and Jewish History.
+ARIELPROV had great success working with middle and high school students (and their parents).
+ARIELPROV was also commissions to create programs for community organizations leadership training conferences.
+ARIELPROV was disbanded in 2010.The Theatre Ariel Touring Adult repertoire included performances of either short programs of ten-minute plays revolving around a theme (such as Women in Judaism, Ritual and Life, Jewish Identity and Contemporary Midrash), theatrical readings of Israeli and Jewish Literary works and full-length plays including 10 Imaginings of Sarah and Hagar, a biblical midrash.
 All performances are followed by a discussion thus breaking down the wall between artist and audience creating an atmosphere of empowerment and belonging.

 Theatre Ariel brought its touring productions and staged readings to the National Museum of American Jewish History.
 In 1999, Theatre Ariel and NMAJH established a unique partnership with the creation of a site installation performance in the museum’s gallery.
 A MUSE in the MUSEum: Journeys in American Jewish History was an interactive performance in which the museum became the set, and its artifacts became the props for a theatrical journey through time and place.
 In addition to performances for hundreds of school groups A MUSE played for the citywide events such as Welcome America and the National Republican Convention.
 In 2004, A MUSE became a touring production to celebrate the 350th anniversary of American Jewish History.

-With Jewish Family and Children’s Services (JFCS):
+With Jewish Family and Children’s

 In 2003 the Jewish Children and Family Services of Greater Philadelphia commissioned Theatre Ariel to create an interactive performance exploring the challenges faced by interfaith families.
 2 BECOME 1 was part of Theatre Ariel’s repertoire for many years.
 In 2008, JCFS commissioned a new ARIELPROV piece honoring the stories of women living with and surviving Breast Cancer as a Keynote Performance for a conference on Living with Breast Cancer.
-Today partnership continues, with Theatre & Nosh a lunch theatre programs for active seniors, workshops in theatre for their Adults with Disablities program and numerous other audience specific performances and workshops.
+Today partnership continues, with Theatre & Nosh a lunch theatre programs for active seniors, workshops in theatre for their Adults with Disabilities program and numerous other audience specific performances and workshops.

 At Theatre Ariel’s inception, the company produced several seasons of Jewish Theatre productions at the Walnut Street Theatre Studio, Annenberg Center for the Performing Arts, the Gershman Y and the Klein JCC.
 In 1997, the company became so busy with its touring repertoire it stopped producing Main Stage productions.